Gerry Hughes (sailor): Biography

 Gerry Hughes was born in Glasgow.
 He was profoundly deaf from birth.
 His father was a skilled sailor and Gerry enjoyed boating with him from around 2 years old in Largs, Rhu and Inverkip.
 At age 2 and a half, he was enrolled at St. Vincent's School for the Deaf.
 At thirteen Gerry began his schooling at St. John's School for the Deaf, Boston Spa, Yorkshire.
 He went on to attend Norfolk House College for the Deaf where he studied City and Guilds for London Institute Mechanical Engineering Part One Certificate, 'A' Level Technical Drawing, and ‘O’ Level Mathematics and Physics.
 During his time at Norfolk House, Gerry became captain for Surbiton Football Club.
 In his teenage years he was involved with a group of deaf sailors in the south of England and sailed across the English Channel.
 He became the first deaf skipper to sail around the British Isles, in 1981.

 Gerry was a research associate for the British Sign Language Research Project (BSL) at Moray House College of Education working with Mary Brennan and Martin Colville.

+Gerry was an early presenter on the BBC's Deaf programme See Hear.

 Gerry went on to found a school for hearing and deaf people called ‘Quest for Language’ while at the same time studying towards a degree in mathematics from the Open University.
 In 1991, Gerry was offered a position as graduate instructor at St Vincent's School for the Deaf.
 After almost eighteen years from his first application to teacher training college, after being initially blocked from studying, and having to seek legal help, Gerry joined the PGCE course at St Andrew's College, Glasgow, to train as a secondary school teacher in mathematics.
 In 1995 he qualified as a teacher.
 He later became acting head of Donaldson's School for the Deaf in Edinburgh.
 Gerry later went on to teach at St Roch's Secondary School in Glasgow.